18 Best LGBT Movies of This 2010s

 11. God’s Own Country (2017)

 Set in Yorkshire, ‘God’s Own Country’ follows the story of a young man named Johnny.
 He lives with his father and grandmother on their family farm.
-With the other two unable to work due to age and health problems, the responsibility of taking care of the place falls on Johnny.
+With the other two unable to work due to age and health problems, Johnny is responsible for taking care of the place.
 He is unable to keep up with the pressure and spends his days drinking and engaging in one-night stands.
-Finally, he hires a Romanian migrant, named Gheorghe, to help him with the animals and the farm.
+Finally, he hires a Romanian migrant named Gheorghe to help him with the animals and the farm.
 Slowly, a bond begins to develop between them and Johnny becomes more serious about his life.

 10. Love, Simon (2018)